 A High Quality Score Is The KEY To Paying Less On Your Bids

-One of the most common misconceptions with Pay Per Click Marketing is that all you have to do is create ads and that will get consumers that need appliance repair to visit your website.
+One of the most common misconceptions with Pay Per Click Marketing is that all you have to do is create ads and that will get consumers that need heating and cooling or appliance repair to visit your website.

 If only that were true!

-The reality is that you need to create appliance repair ads, but you also have to make sure that they are relevant to your appliance repair keywords and the landing page that the consumers will see after clicking on your Ads.
+The reality is that you need to create air conditioner repair or appliance repair ads, but you also have to make sure that they are relevant to your heating and cooling or appliance repair keywords and the landing page that the consumers will see after clicking on your Ads.
 This will give you a higher quality score and as a result your cost per click will be lower.
 Let Marlon show you how a little upfront work can result in PPC marketing success.

 If You Want To Maximize Your Return On Investment With PPC, You Have To Follow The Money